 Most of the time they do, because it’s threatening their marriage.
 Either they’re worried that their man will eventually decide he’s gay and end the relationship, or they want monogamy, and his cheating is a threat to the marriage regardless of who he’s doing it with.
 And I should point out here that the men when they’re engaging in this behavior (regardless of whether they’re gay, straight or bi) nearly always tell themselves that what they’re doing is not cheating because they’re doing it with a guy.
 The women feel differently, of course, but the men only see that once their behavior is uncovered and they’re confronted.
 That said, I do see a lot of couples where the woman says she’s OK with the man continuing his behavior, as long as it’s only with other men.
 If he has a need that she can’t meet or doesn’t want to meet, then she’s OK with him cheating, as long as he’s not doing it with other women.

 What advice do you have for the women in these relationships?

-I always advise the women, and I write about this in the book, to not need all the details of what their man has done.
+I always advise the women to not need all the details of what their man has done.
 It’s distracting and it doesn’t matter.
 I also want them to know that the marriage can survive.
 And finally, I try to make sure that the women in these relationships understand that their man’s behavior is not about them, it’s about him and his unmet needs.
 These are his issues, not hers, even though they can and usually do affect her and her relationship rather profoundly.